Describe the Similarities between Enzymes and Receptors

 ♦ Chemicals stimulating them

-The enzyme nuclease is active only in the presence of nucleic acids like the DNA and RNA as substrate.
+The enzyme nuclease is active only in the presence of nucleic acids like DNA and RNA as substrate.

 Similarly, the nicotinic receptor is active only in the presence of the ligands acetylcholine, nicotine, or other related chemicals.